Resource Allocation and Beamforming in FIM-Assisted BS and STAR-BD-RIS-Aided NOMA: An AIW-Meta-Learning Approach: Introduction

 Traditional RISs are typically represented using diagonal phase shift matrices, where each element corresponds to a load-connected unit.
 In contrast, Beyond Diagonal RIS (BD-RIS) architectures have been introduced, which do not rely solely on diagonal configurations.
 BD-RIS designs can be divided into three main categories: (1) group- or fully-connected architectures modeled by block-diagonal matrices \cite{farhadi2025meta}, (2) dynamically group-connected structures that adapt based on channel state information (CSI) \cite{farhadi2025meta}, and (3) non-diagonal designs where signal coupling between elements is allowed \cite{farhadi2025meta}.
 These architectures offer better performance and wider signal coverage compared to standard RIS systems \cite{farhadi2025meta}.
 Studies on STAR/BD-RIS have focused on optimization and design, including power-beamforming tradeoffs, energy-efficient transmission, and reconfigurable impedance networks \cite{star-irs-1,NUM8,shen2021modeling}.

 Non-orthogonal multiple access (NOMA) has been identified as an effective method for improving spectral efficiency and supporting a large number of users in next-generation wireless networks.
-Unlike orthogonal schemes such as FDMA, TDMA, CDMA, and OFDMA, NOMA allows multiple users to share resources by introducing manageable interference, thus enhancing overall network performance \cite{farhadi2021resource, zavleh2022downlink}.
+Unlike orthogonal schemes such as frequency division multiple access (FDMA), time division multiple access (TDMA), code division multiple access (CDMA), and orthogonal frequency division multiple access (OFDMA), NOMA allows multiple users to share resources by introducing manageable interference, thus enhancing overall network performance \cite{farhadi2021resource, zavleh2022downlink}.

 Most existing research applies optimization-based methods for resource allocation in RIS and BD-RIS-assisted networks.
 Nonetheless, due to the non-convex nature of these problems, such methods often yield suboptimal solutions.
-Deep Reinforcement Learning (DRL) has emerged as an alternative, although its effectiveness is generally limited to static scenarios \cite{de2025gwo}.
+Deep Reinforcement Learning (DRL) has emerged as an alternative, although its effectiveness is generally limited to static scenarios \cite{de2025gwo, zarini2025unmanned}.
 To better address dynamic environments typical of future wireless networks, recent approaches integrate meta-learning with DRL \cite{farhadi2025joint,farhadi2025meta}.
 This enhances adaptability and performance in dynamic environments, making it well-suited for beyond-5G and 6G networks.\cite{Meta}.}